bloovis/csup/README.md

 using Crystal macros.
 But it's not quite the same thing, and the reimplementations almost always differ in some respects from the original Ruby versions.

-As for the fourth ism, Sup appears to use parallel processing in Sup for two purposes:
+As for the fourth ism, Sup appears to use parallel processing for two purposes:

-1. Asynchronously filling in buffers with more data when the cursor gets close to the bottom of the buffer.
-This was probably implemented because in the early days when Sup was first written, computers were much slower and threading probably took a noticeably long time.
+1. Asynchronously filling in the buffer with more data when the cursor gets close to the bottom of the buffer.
+This was probably implemented because in the early days when Sup was first written, computers (and the Ruby interpreter) were much slower and threading probably took a noticeably long time.

 2. Polling for new messages in the background.
 This was probably implemented